Cook Lane SurgeryCook LaneHeckmondwike, WF16 9JGTel: 01924 402073

 Blood tests are carried out by our healthcare assistant.

 The midwife and GP will monitor the progress of confinements usually between 9 weeks to full term.
 Once pregnancy has been confirmed and appointment will be made to see the midwife who will them make any further appointments you need .She will also explain any benefits you may be entitled to during and after your pregnancy.
+Your appointment will be at Dewsbury Bronte Tower, Maternity Dept.

 Post Natal and Baby 6 week check examination appointments will be sent to you by post and are carried out by the GP.
 Please bring the babies red book along with you when attending.